-The new version includes new features for teachers, students, and managers that makes teaching and learning an easier and more engaging process.
+The open source Moodle version 3.0 includes new features for teachers, students, and managers that makes teaching and learning an easier and more engaging process.

 Moodle Mobile is the official mobile application for Android, iOS and Windows Phone.
 This mobile app has been available since Moodle version 2.4 and is always under constant improvement and development.

 With the Moodle Mobile app, users will be able to take their Moodle courses anywhere.

 - Browse content of training courses, even offline